-- A. Army National Guard (ARNG): The primary mission and duties for the Bradley crewmember serving in the ARNG are identical to those of the Regular Army at all skill levels.
-The Noncommissioned Officer Development and MOS Standards are the same as outlined in Chapter 5.
+Army National Guard (ARNG): The primary mission and duties for the Bradley Crewmember serving in the ARNG are identical to those of the Regular Army at all skill levels.
+The NCO Development and MOS Standards are the same as outlined in Chapter 5.
 However, due to geographic dispersion of organizations and variance in individual state force structure, not all ARNG Soldiers may have the same career development and broadening assignments available to them.
 Additional missions and training requirements may further exist due to the ARNG's unique dual mission that operates across both state and federal responses.
 ARNG Soldiers serving under inactive duty status may be activated to serve in State Active Duty (SAD), Full-Time National Guard Duty (Title 32), and Active Duty (Title 10) statuses.
-See NGR 600-200 for further Enlisted Personnel Management regulatory guidance. - B. United States Army Reserve (USAR): No 19C MTOE authorizations exist within the USAR, however 19C personnel may serve within TDA Organizations in either MOS Specific or MOS Immaterial positions (00G).
+See NGR 600-200 for further Enlisted Personnel Management regulatory guidance.

+United States Army Reserve (USAR): No 19C MTOE authorizations exist within the USAR, however 19C personnel may serve within TDA Organizations in either MOS Specific or MOS Immaterial positions (00G).
 Duties and Responsibilities of CMF 19 Soldiers serving in 00G positions will vary upon individual assignment.
-Professional Military Education and Self- Development guidance are the same as outlined in Chapter 5.
+Professional Military Education and Self-Development guidance are the same as outlined in Chapter 5.
 USAR Soldiers serving within a Troop Program Units (TPU) may be activated under a federal mobilization and additionally serve in either Active Guard Reserve (AGR) or Individual Mobilization Augmentee (IMA) status.
 See USARC Regulation 140-4 for further Enlisted Personnel Management regulatory guidance.

-Chapter 8.
-Military Occupational Specialty 19D Cavalry Scout
+Chapter 8 Military Occupational Specialty 19D Cavalry Scout

-A. Major duties.
-The cavalry scout's primary role on the battlefield is to serve, lead, or supervise as a member of a scout platoon that conducts reconnaissance and security operations to answer the commander's information requirements and provide early warning to the protected force.
-Cavalry Scouts, commonly known simply as "scouts," acquire valuable warfighting skills through realistic training, PME, functional courses, and successful service in key developmental assignments.
+Major duties.
+The Cavalry Scout's primary role on the battlefield is to serve, lead, or supervise as a member of a scout platoon that conducts reconnaissance and security operations to answer the commander's information requirements and provide early warning to the protected force.
+Cavalry Scouts, commonly known simply as "Scouts," acquire valuable warfighting skills through realistic training, PME, functional courses, and successful service in key developmental assignments.
 Service in the operational force is where tactical and technical proficiencies are polished through practical application of warfighting skills, which is of primary importance to the armor branch.
 Excellence in a scout's career is demonstrated by exceptional performance in KD positions, as well as consistency of that performance over varying assignments.
 The 19D Talent Development Model, commonly referred to as the career map, lists the KD positions necessary to build MOS proficiency.
-These positions include: squad leader, section leader, platoon sergeant, and first sergeant.
-Cavalry scouts may be required to serve in various broadening assignments.
+These positions include Squad Leader, Section Leader, Platoon Sergeant, and First Sergeant.
+Cavalry Scouts may be required to serve in various broadening assignments.
 Successful performance across balanced assignments, between the operating force and the generating force, develop scouts into a well-rounded leader.
-Back-to-back TDA assignments should be avoided, with the exception of the sergeants first class selected to participate in the Project Warrior Program.
-This voluntary assignment requires service at a Combat Training Center with a follow-on assignment to the Maneuver Center of Excellence, Fort Moore.
+Back-to-back TDA assignments should be avoided.